FabricMC/fabric-docs/versions/1.21.1/translated/fr_fr/index.md

 ---

 ::: warning
-You are currently viewing the documentation for Minecraft 1.21.1.
+This documentation applies to Minecraft 1.21.1.

 Documentation for older versions may be incomplete.
 If you are looking for a different version, please select it from the dropdown on the navigation bar.
 :::

 Si vous voulez contribuer à la documentation de Fabric, vous pouvez retrouver son code source sur [GitHub](https://github.com/FabricMC/fabric-docs) ainsi que son [guide de contribution](./contributing).